Ambergris: Chemical properties

 Ambergris is relatively nonreactive to acid.
-White crystals of a terpenoid known as ambrein, discovered by Ružička and Fernand Lardon in 1946, can be separated from ambergris by heating raw ambergris in alcohol, then allowing the resulting solution to cool.
-Breakdown of the relatively scentless ambrein through oxidation produces ambroxan and ambrinol, the main odor components of ambergris.
+White crystals of a terpenoid known as ambrein, discovered by Leopold Ružička and Fernand Lardon in 1946, can be separated from ambergris by heating raw ambergris in alcohol, then allowing the resulting solution to cool.
+Breakdown of the relatively scentless ambrein through oxidation produces ambroxide and ambrinol, the main odor components of ambergris.

-Ambroxan is now produced synthetically and used extensively in the perfume industry.
+Ambroxide is now produced synthetically and used extensively in the perfume industry.

 Applications

 Ambergris has been mostly known for its use in creating perfume and fragrance much like musk.
-Perfumes can still be found with ambergris.
+Perfumes based on ambergris still exist.

 Ambergris has historically been used in food and drink.
 A serving of eggs and ambergris was reportedly King Charles II of England's favorite dish.
 A recipe for Rum Shrub liqueur from the mid 19th century called for a thread of ambergris to be added to rum, almonds, cloves, cassia, and the peel of oranges in making a cocktail from The English and Australian Cookery Book.
 It has been used as a flavoring agent in Turkish coffee and in hot chocolate in 18th century Europe.
 The substance is considered an aphrodisiac in some cultures.

 Ancient Egyptians burned ambergris as incense, while in modern Egypt ambergris is used for scenting cigarettes.
 The ancient Chinese called the substance "dragon's spittle fragrance".
 During the Black Death in Europe, people believed that carrying a ball of ambergris could help prevent them from contracting plague.
 This was because the fragrance covered the smell of the air which was believed to be a cause of plague.

 During the Middle Ages, Europeans used ambergris as a medication for headaches, colds, epilepsy, and other ailments.

 Legality

 From the 18th to the mid-19th century, the whaling industry prospered.
 By some reports, nearly 50,000 whales, including sperm whales, were killed each year.
-Throughout the 1800s, "millions of whales were killed for their oil, whalebone, and ambergris" to fuel profits, and they soon became endangered as a species as a result.
+Throughout the 19th century, "millions of whales were killed for their oil, whalebone, and ambergris" to fuel profits, and they soon became endangered as a species as a result.
 Due to studies showing that the whale populations were being threatened, the International Whaling Commission instituted a moratorium on commercial whaling in 1982.
 Although ambergris is not harvested from whales, many countries also ban the trade of ambergris as part of the more general ban on the hunting and exploitation of whales.

 Urine, faeces, and ambergris (that has been naturally excreted by a sperm whale) are waste products not considered parts or derivatives of a CITES species and are therefore not covered by the provisions of the convention.